The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

-Note any global-minimum of this structure occurs for finite $x_l$, since regularization term diverges otherwise.
-Hence the sum $\sum_{i=1}^L x_i$ is finite at all global minima.
-However since $\tilde{g}$ is a decreasing function, it is minimized when all $x_l$ are equal given that their sum is finite, this follows from the AM-GM inequality.
+Note any global-minimum of this structure occurs for finite $x_l$, since the regularization term diverges otherwise.
+Hence the sum $\sum_{l=0}^L x_l$ is finite at all global minima.
+Now note, since $\tilde{g}$ is a decreasing function, it is minimized when all $x_l$ are equal given that their sum is finite, this follows from the AM-GM inequality.
 In addition since the quadratic function is convex, Jensen's inequality says that the regularization term is minimized when all the $x_l$ are equal.
-Hence setting $x_l = \alpha^{\frac{1}{L+1}}$, this function is lower bounded by the minimum of
+Hence the total loss is minimized when all $x_l$ take the same value.
+Setting $x_l = (\alpha \sqrt{n})^{\frac{1}{L+1}}$, we find the minimum DNC loss is lower bounded by the following

 Note if the minimum occurs at $\alpha = 0$, then this is attainable by setting all the parameter matrices to zero, which is not a DNC solution, and so DNC is not optimal in this case.
 Hence we assume minimum occurs at $\alpha \neq 0$.